This page describes the structure of a darcs repository. Yes, this _darcs thingy that appears after you do a

 e3b0... file that is no longer useful.
 Over time your darcs repositories may grow in size because of this

-An inventory is a file that describes the state of a repository by listing patches.
-It may start by the hash of another inventory, so that inventory files never get too big.
+An inventory is a file that describes the history of a repository by listing patches from older to newer.
+An inventory may start with the lines

 hashed_inventory is the inventory of the current state of the repository.
 The subdirectory

-inventories stores other inventories useful for the history of the repository.
+inventories stores other inventories useful for the history of the repository (and also “older” inventories that no longer are relevant, like inventories that contain deleted or modificated patches).

-_darcs/inventories/ contains gzipped context files.
-Each inventory starts with a hash of the other inventory file it relies upon.
 Let us take a repository with already many patches.
-Let us take one inventory file
+Let us take one inventory file from _darcs/inventories/ :

 Starting with inventory: 0000009036-9cbf750ff34fa7b3940af47b7c95ec812d2e536f5feada8d0e89ed530cecddcc [TAG 1.5.3 Guillaume <email@example.com>**20100513150110 Ignore-this: 4d602c25b18ca30228400f8800e27253 ] hash: 0000005948-e154869978642799facaca2180634f353d45df6e7478244f4fb16ea831ec612c [switch to GHC 6.12 Prelude, fix warnings and take sme advice from hlint Guillaume <firstname.lastname@example.org>**20100604121359 Ignore-this: 7286831df91ffb8974deeb6a67527fa0 ] ...